elunna/hackem/hackem_changelog.md

     - Inflicts cold damage to monsters within a 5 square radius if blessed, otherwise 3.
     - Blessed does 6d6 cold (doesn't target you), uncursed deals 2d3 to everything in the radius, and cursed deals 1d3.
     - Confused: Instead of removing lava, this now creates 1-3 freezing spheres or ice elementals.
+    - If you read a scroll of ice underwater, you die instantly.
     - Waterproof like the scroll of flood.
 - [x] scroll of cloning
     - Clones an item in your inventory